When do I get the newest features in for Office 365?

 * This information is mainly for admins and IT Pros.

 If you have Office 365, upgrading is easy.
 See these links for more info:

 If you have a one-time purchase of an older version of Office, you'll need to purchase an Office 365 subscription..

 Office updates for Windows and Mac are released on different schedules, so if you have both, you’ll see Office update at different times.
 Also, we may not release new features every month--some months the updates might only contain security updates, or non-security updates that provide stability or performance improvements for Office.

 If you're an Office 365 for business customer, your system admins might restrict which Office updates you get until they have a chance to test those features with other programs used by your organization.
 This is why you might not have the latest features of Office at work, even after you update Office.

-Business admins can enable access to new features at the same time as Office Insiders by joining Targeted Release, and business users can use the Office Deployment Tool to install the Targeted Release build (Windows).
-Business users can enable early access to new Office for Mac features by joining Office Insider.
+Business admins can enable access to new Office features on Windows at the same time as Office Insiders by following these steps.
+Business users can enable early access to new Office features on Mac by joining Office Insider.

 What's new in Office 365 are updated periodically to describe many of the new features in Office.
 Remember that it may take some time before these features are available in your installation of Office both at home and at work.
 You can also follow the @OfficeInsider Twitter handle to find out about new features and updates that are released to Office Insiders.